 Kurdistan Region - Hawler

-- In 2014, additional wells were spudded and tested to further appraise the reservoirs and to increase wellhead production capacity.
-A 3D seismic data acquisition campaign was also commenced in June 2014 to provide additional information to further refine development plans.
+- In 2014, wells were spudded and tested to appraise the reservoirs, commence production (June 2014) and increase wellhead production capacity.
+A 3D seismic data acquisition campaign covering a portion of the license area was also completed in 2014 to provide additional information to further refine development plans.

 - Wasit is a large, underexplored province in east central Iraq in proximity to the super-giant East Baghdad field.

-- Planned exploration activities for 2014 included a seismic data acquisition program.
-Given continuing challenges in securing the required government approvals, Oryx Petroleum does not expect to commence such activity before 2015.
+- Given continuing political and economic challenges in Iraq, Oryx Petroleum does not expect to commence such significant activity in the near-term.